Student guide to harassment and sexual misconduct

 1. Publishing and communications

-All the policies and procedures that a university or college has in place to protect students should be published either in a single document or webpage.
+All the policies and procedures that a university or college has in place to protect students must be published either in a single document or webpage.

-This 'single comprehensive source of information' should be easy to access from the university or college website.
+This 'single comprehensive source of information' must be easy to access from the university or college website, without the need for any form of password or security check.

-The university or college should also communicate details of its policies and procedures annually to staff and students.
+The university or college must also communicate details of its policies and procedures annually to staff and students.

 It should include details in its prospectus and student handbooks.